seanhussey/core/README.md

 ## About

 **Gluttonberg** is an Open Source CMS developed by the team at ***Freerange Future***.
-As designers and developers, we love the flexibility of Ruby, but got tired of taking care of authentication, asset mangement, page management (and so on...) with every install.
+As designers and developers, we love the flexibility of Ruby, but got tired of taking care of authentication, asset management, page management (and so on...) with every install.
 We created **Gluttonberg** to take care of that boring stuff so we could start having fun sooner.

 ## Setup